ekataglobal/solrcloud_manager/README.md

 from user error like accidental deletion, but if you want to protect against hardware failure you'll still need a way to ship the backup copy off of the nodes somehow.
 Giving all your nodes a shared remote filesystem (ie, NFS) and specifying that as the backup directory would work.

+**restoreindex**:
+For a given collection, restore a backup created by this tool into that collection.
+Assumes the backup was created by this tool, and that the directory was a shared filesystem.

 **copy**: (Experimental)
 Provides a method of doing **cross cluster** bulk data deployment.
 Several caveats: